ReqRest/ReqRest-Documentation/doc/articles/guides/index.md

 # Guides

-Welcome to the guides for ReqRest.
+Welcome to the detailed guides for ReqRest. <br/>
-Guides are supposed to give you both detailed information and step-by-step guides regarding the usage of ReqRest.
+These articles are supposed to give you in-depth information about specific details and use cases regarding ReqRest.

-Please use the sidebar to the left to navigate through the available guides.
+Please use the sidebar to navigate through the available guides.